 - To conduct a complete in-person (face-to-face) assessment of all new patients, including a complete review of all applicable medical records.

 - To conduct individual assessments for EACH patient that they certify (NOT group assessments, NOT group meetings, etc.).

 What is a “bona fide” relationship?
-In the DOH Administrative Rules, a “bona fide physician-patient relationship” means a relationship in which the physician has ongoing responsibility for the assessment, care, and treatment of a qualifying patient’s debilitating medical condition with respect to the medical use of marijuana which means:
+In the DOH Administrative Rules, a “bona fide physician-patient relationship” means a relationship in which the physician has ongoing responsibility for the assessment, care, and treatment of a qualifying patient’s debilitating medical condition with respect to the medical use of cannabis which means:

 (1) The physician has completed a full assessment of the qualifying patient’s medical history and current medical condition, including conducting a review of the qualifying patient’s medical records related to the debilitating condition as medically appropriate and conducting an in— person physical examination;

-(2) The physician provides follow up care and treatment as medically appropriate to the qualifying patient and assesses the qualifying patient’s condition during the course of the qualifying patient’s medical use of marijuana; and
+(2) The physician provides follow up care and treatment as medically appropriate to the qualifying patient and assesses the qualifying patient’s condition during the course of the qualifying patient’s medical use of cannabis; and

 (3) The physician maintains records of the qualifying patient’s treatment and condition in accordance with medically accepted standards.